Attorney Barry Jennings

 - US District Court, Eastern District of North Carolina

 - Certified Workers' Compensation Specialist, Board of Legal Specialization of the North Carolina State Bar

 - North Carolina Bar Workers' Compensation Section Council, 2013-2015

 - “Rising Star”1 by Super Lawyers magazine, 2011–2013

 - “Best Lawyers”3 for Workers’ Compensation law by The Best Lawyers in America, 2015–2020

 1 To be eligible for inclusion in "Rising Stars," a candidate must be either 40 years old or younger or in practice for 10 years or less.
 "Rising Stars" undergo a rigorous, multiphase process which combines peer nominations with third-party research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made annually on a state by state basis.
 While up to five percent of the lawyers in any state are named "Super Lawyers," by Super Lawyers magazine, no more than 2.5 percent are named to the "Rising Stars" list.

 2 For information regarding the standards for peer review ratings, visit www.martindale.com.

 3 First published in 1983, The Best Lawyers in America has become universally regarded as the definitive guide to legal excellence.
-For the 2019 edition of Best Lawyers, 7.8 million votes were analyzed, which resulted in more than 60,000 leading lawyers being included in the new edition.
+For the 2020 Edition of The Best Lawyers in America, 8.3 million votes were analyzed, which resulted in the inclusion of more than 62,000 lawyers, or approximately 5% of lawyers in private practice in the United States.
 For more information regarding the standards for inclusion, visit www.bestlawyers.com.